 Pulling the Pork

+Once the pork is done, remove it from the smoker and let it sit for about 30 minutes.
 Now you are ready to pull.
-Ideally, the meat will be so tender that you can simply pull it apart with your hands.
+Ideally, the meat will be so tender that you can simply pull it apart with your hands or two forks.
 This allows you to separate out the meat from everything else.
-Place the meat in a pot over a low heat to keep it warm.
-Now you can add a simple vinegar sauce to the mixture to give it that authentic flavor.
-This pulled pork sauce can be as simple as cayenne, paprika, and apple cider vinegar.
-Mix it all together so that the meat is lightly coated and you are ready to eat.
+Place the meat in a pot over low heat to keep it warm.
+You can add a simple vinegar sauce of cayenne, paprika, and apple cider vinegar for moisture and flavor.
+Mix it all together before serving so that the meat is lightly coated.